While you can control your entire HomeKit setup from an El Gato Stream Deck, the solution is far from obvious. Here's what you need to do.

 - In the column to the right click in the Search box

-- Drag the Open entry that appears, on to the button
+- From the Shortcuts heading that appears, drag the entry called Launch Shortcut, on to the button

 A basic but not very satisfactory solution

-The result of all of this is that you have a Stream Deck button you can press, and your light comes on.
-But it doesn't go off again when you press the same button, plus you've got that new app of yours still in the Dock.
+The result of all of this is that you have a Stream Deck button you can press, and, for instance, your light comes on.
+But it doesn't go off again when you press the same button.

 Creating a more complex Stream Deck button